lkuper/CSE232-2020-10/course-overview.md

   - 5-unit graduate seminar course (in this context, "seminar" means a course where we discuss assigned readings and everyone participates actively in the discussion)
   - Satisfies the [breadth requirement](https://www.soe.ucsc.edu/departments/computer-science-and-engineering/graduate/breadth-requirements) in the "Systems and Security" category for the UCSC CSE MS and Ph.D. programs
   - Class meets Mondays, Wednesdays, and Fridays, 9:20-10:25am Pacific time
-  - Course GitHub repo (public; for in-class discussion summaries): <https://github.com/lkuper/CSE232-2020-10/>
+  - Course GitHub repo (public; for class discussion summaries): <https://github.com/lkuper/CSE232-2020-10/>
   - Canvas (for reading responses and grades): <https://canvas.ucsc.edu/courses/36581>
   - Slack (private; for announcements, live chat during lectures, Q&A, communicating with course staff, and socializing): <https://ucsc-cse232.slack.com> (all enrolled and waitlisted students should have received an invitation by email)
   - Course web page (you're soaking in it): <http://composition.al/CSE232-2020-10/>

 ## What's this course about?

+The field of _distributed systems_ studies the design, implementation, and behavior of systems that involve independent components that communicate by passing messages to one another over a network.
+In addition to the usual challenges of _concurrency_, distributed systems may be characterized by unbounded _latency_ between components and independent _failure_ of components, making them challenging to reason about and debug.

-The theory and practice of distributed systems.
-Some of the topics we'll cover are:
+Some of the foundational distributed systems concepts we'll explore in this course are:

   * **Time and asynchrony.**  No two computers can reason about each others' perception of time.
 What does it mean to talk about time when we don't share a clock?
-  * **Fault tolerance and replication.**  Given that computers crash and messages lost, how can we write protocols and algorithms that have adequate redundancy to tolerate failure?
-Maybe if I think a computer will crash, it's a good idea to run the same computation on more than one!
+  * **Fault tolerance and replication.**  Given that computers crash and messages get lost, how can we write protocols and algorithms that have adequate redundancy to tolerate failure?
+Maybe if I think a computer will crash, it's a good idea to run the same computation on more than one computer!
 Maybe if I think messages will be lost, I should send the same message more than once!
   * **Consistency and consensus.**  Is our system storing the right data and providing the right responses?
 I might have two "replicas" that aren't actually replicas!
 If replicas disagree, how do we know which one is right?
-Or is it better to try to prevent them from disagreeing in the first place?
+Or is it better to try to ensure that they agree in the first place?
-  * **Data partitioning.**  If I have more data than can fit on one machine, how do I decide what to put where?

 The [schedule](schedule.md) has more details!